gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

     - Can securely access server-side resources: databases (Supabase), internal APIs, environment variables.
     - Ideal for data mutations, form handling, and any operation requiring secure server-side execution.
 - **In this project:**
-    - `src/features/auth/actions/auth.actions.ts`: Contains all authentication-related Server Actions (`signUpNewUser`, `signInWithPassword`, `signOutUserAction`, etc.).
+    - `src/features/auth/actions/auth.actions.ts`: Contains all authentication-related Server Actions.
     - `src/features/auth/services/auth.service.ts`: Contains functions that directly interact with Supabase.
-Marked with `'use server';` as it's part of the server-side execution boundary.
+Marked with `'use server';` as it's part of the server-side execution boundary and called by Server Actions.
-    - `src/features/profile/queries/profile.queries.ts`: Contains Server Actions for fetching profile data (used by TanStack Query).
+    - `src/features/profile/queries/profile.queries.ts`: Contains Server Actions for fetching profile data.
+    - `src/features/profile/services/profile.service.ts`: Marked with `'use server';`.
     - **Important Note:** Files containing Zod schemas (`src/features/auth/schemas/*.ts`, `src/features/profile/schemas/*.ts`) **do not** use `'use server';` as they export objects/data structures, not async functions intended as server actions.

 ### Route Handlers (`route.ts`)